 To take fantastic photos of birds and wildlife, you need a specialist lens – ideally, a telephoto lens with a focal length of 300mm or greater.
 The lens should have powerful autofocus, a durable body for outdoor use, and a decent maximum aperture.

-That’s where this article comes in handy.
+That’s where this article is useful.
 We share the absolute best lenses for bird photography so you can capture beautiful images of your feathered friends.

 Best Canon Lenses for Bird Photography